dariosm/honeycomb_compass/readme.md

-# Mars Rovers
+# Honeycomb Compass

-A squad of robotic rovers are to be landed by NASA on a plateau on Mars.
-This plateau, which is curiously rectangular, must be navigated by the rovers so that their on-board cameras can get a complete view of the surrounding terrain to send back to Earth.
+A bee researcher discovered how to improve honey production by guiding bees in a honeycomb to certain cells, in such a way that arranging a group of bees in a very specific layout, their production as a team is greatly improved.

+The honeycomb is an N by N rectangular shape.
+The location of a bee in the honeycomb is identified by x and y coordinates of the cell, and the orientation (that is, the cardinal point where the bee is pointing at: Nort, South, East and West).
+Bees move from one cell to the other one in single step movements, and can rotate left/right within a cell.

-A rover’s position and location is represented by a combination of x and y co-ordinates, and a letter representing one of the four cardinal compass points.
-The plateau is divided up into a grid to simplify navigation.
-An example position might be `0, 0, N`, which means the rover is in the bottom left corner and facing North.
+The initial position for such a design is `0, 0, N`, which identifies a bee located in the bottom left corner and facing North.
+The cell directly to the North from `x, y` is `x, y+1`.

-In order to control a rover, NASA sends a simple string of letters.
-The possible letters are `L`, `R` and `M`:
+In order to guide a bee to its final location, the researcher designed a bio-interface to trigger the following actions:
-- `L` and `R` makes the rover spin 90 degrees left or right respectively, without moving from its current spot
+- spin 90 degrees left or right, without moving from its current spot: in this case, the bio-interface accepts commands `L` and `R`, for left and right rotation respectively
-- `M` means move forward one grid point, and maintain the same heading Assume that the square directly North from `(x, y)` is `(x, y+1)`.
+- move forward one cell in the honecomb, maintain the same heading: in this case, the bio-interface accepts command `M`

-## Input
+# Model and algorithmic

+Design and implement a systm to support the bio-interface.
-The first line of input is the upper-right coordinates of the plateau, the lower-left coordinates are assumed to be `0,0`.
+- the system must be initilized with the honeycomb shape parameters, that is, the upper-right coordinates (lower-left coordinates are assumed to be `0, 0`).
-The rest of the input is information pertaining to the rovers that have been deployed.

-Each rover has two lines of input.
-The first line gives the rover’s position, and the second line is a series of instructions telling the rover how to explore the plateau.
-The position is made up of two integers and a letter separated by spaces, corresponding to the x and y co-ordinates and the rover’s orientation.
-Each rover will be finished sequentially, which means that the second rover won’t start to move until the first one has finished moving.

-## Output
-The output for each rover should be its final co-ordinates and heading.
-One line per final rover position.
+- the system must accept instructions to guide bees, each at a time, comprising the position of cell where the bee lands together with the orientation, and a stream of `L, R, M` instructions as described before.
+- the output for each stream processed is the final position and heading where the bee ended up

 ## Example
 ### Input